CurtTilmes/raku-libgit2/README.md

 They return Git::Reference.

-You can get list of names of references:
+You can get list of names references:

     .say for $repo.reference-list;

+or a list of full references:

+    .name.say for $repo.references;  # Say each full name

+    refs/heads/master
+    refs/remotes/origin/master
+    refs/tags/0.1

+    .short.say for $repo.references;  # Say each short name

+    master
+    origin/master
+    0.1

+or limit with a glob:

+    .name.say for $repo.references('refs/tags/*')

 You can also get the Oid from a reference name: